Shakes and body building supplements promise to pack on pounds of muscle — but do they work?

 “A lot of them are fancy packaging,” said Chris Purcell, certified personal trainer and wellness coach based in Syracuse.

-While he doesn’t discourage clients from trying a well-made protein supplement that works for them, he said, “Many times, we can get these things from the environment around us.”
+While he doesn’t discourage clients from trying a well-made protein powder that works for them, he said, “Many times, we can get these things from the environment around us.”

 David Cruz, certified personal trainer at Gold’s Gym in Dewitt, recommends .8 to 1 gram of protein per pound of body weight for most people who are strength training if they want to “go by the book,” he said.